cedra-labs/move-contract-examples/fa-example/README.md

 1. Make sure the contract is deployed correctly
 2. Check that the MODULE_ADDRESS and ADMIN_PRIVATE_KEY in the client match your deployed contract
 3. Ensure your Node.js version is LTS (use `nvm use --lts` if you have nvm installed)
-4. Check the network connectivity to Aptos devnet
+4. Check the network connectivity to Cedra devnet

-## Aptos Module Details
+## Cedra Module Details

 The Move contract implements a fungible asset with the following functions: